nanoframework/Samples/samples/Beginner/AnalogRainSensor/README.md

 It's wet!
 ```

-If you want to debug, foillow the instructions [explained in the led sample](../BlinkLed//README.md#debugging).
+If you want to debug, follow the instructions [explained in the led sample](../BlinkLed//README.md#debugging).